jfsfranco/Tv/README.md

 If everything has gone correctly you will have your lumen application running

-If you have any problems, please do not hesitate to contact me at jesus.fs.franco@gmail.com
+If you have any problems, please do not hesitate to contact me

 ## Running the tests